Food Culture in Vang Vieng

 Street Food

-Grilled fish on sticks
+Grilled fish

 Best Areas for Street Food

-Night strip along the main road
+Night market along the main drag

 Dining by Budget